mlp9/Aspect-based-opinion-mining-NLP-with-Python-/README.md

 e) Remove stop words:

 Stop words are those words that do not contribute to the deeper meaning of the phrase.
 They are the most common words such as: “the“, “a“, and “is“.

+## 2)Deciding the Unit of Analysis:
+Once the texts have been carefully selected the next thing we did is, determine what the features of our unit of analysis would be.

+Features to consider:
+o	Words (unigrams) - a set of characters between two white spaces.
+We could consider unique words (types) and any word (tokens). o	Multiple words - bigrams, trigrams, n-grams. o	Count word stems and lemmas - equivalence classes for words, e.g. run, runs and ran. o	Word counts in documents, paragraphs and sentences.

+## 3) Creating a Document Feature Matrix:
+Once we've counted our features we need to put them into a useable format for analysis - a document feature matrix.
+We then represent each document as a vector or list of word counts.
+We took a document and turn it into a set of word counts, did this for selected texts, and stacked each document as a column in our document feature matrix.
+So the words become rows, the columns are the documents and an element in the matrix represents the number of times the word appears in a document.
+We used the most popular n-gram approach for making a vector from document that comprised of 2 words features being extracted from the text.
+We then used the sentiment of the features to classify the features/skills extracted into high, medium and low.